restfulci/restfulci/README.md

 			* Job config file relative path in git repo.
 		* Freestyle jobs:
 			* Everything.
+  * Job specific input parameters.
+    * It should not be in version controlled config file, because in that case setup of one run will leak to another.
 * Overall config:
 	* What kind of servers (number of cores) can a job run onto.
 Or this is hard to be customized.